My Daddy, Floyd Otto Spencer

 My Daddy, Part 1

 My handsome five-foot-10.5-inch, black-haired, black-eyed, dark-skinned (when tanned) father was a hot-tempered, strict, shy, witty, sharp-tongued, short-fused, highly gifted man.
 “Daddy,” as we called him, was also a sensitive Artist and Creative.

 Born July 27, 1895, in Marion, Michigan.
 He died on my birthday, April 18, 1965, in Colonia LeBaron, Galeana, Chihuahua, Mexico.
+I had just turned 19 years old that day.
 His death was the outcome of a freak “accident.”
-I believe Mother, Esther LeBaron Spencer, and her brother, my Uncle Ervil LeBaron, had a hand in it.
-(I will relate this whole incident in my upcoming Memoirs.)
+I believe my Mother, Esther LeBaron Spencer, and her brother, my Uncle Ervil LeBaron, had a hand in it.
+(I will relate this whole incident in my upcoming Memoir.)

 Born in a backwoods frontier town, Daddy was very much of pioneer stock.
 His parents were mostly of English descent, he believed.
 He was unable to track his full genealogy.
-But one thing we know for sure is Winston Spencer Churchhill, former statesman and Prime Minister of Great Britain, was his second cousin.
+But knew his mother was one-half Indigenous American — Mohawk Indian to be exact.

-One Sunday afternoon, in our small living room, lit only by light from the windows and fireplace, Mother was giving Daddy his routine, expert-looking haircut, when we children, catching Daddy “Captive,” saw a good chance to gather around his knees and pepper him with questions about his parents, grandparents, and past.
+One Sunday afternoon, in our small living room, lit only by light from the windows and fireplace, Mother was giving Daddy his monthly, expert-looking haircut, when we children, catching Daddy captive, saw a good chance to gather around his knees and pepper him with questions about his parents, grandparents, and past.

 He was usually busy working.
 And even now he was hesitant to answer all our forward questions.
 But when asked about his bloodline, he sheepishly responded: